Ilya Khrzhanovsky: DAU project

 The process resulted in 700 hours of 35mm film.
+The final shoot cost more than €20 million.
+The project was financed by private investors; as of 2025, post-production was financed by Philippe Bober's Coproduction Office, other private investors and Khrzhanovsky's own money.

 13 films of various genres edited from this material were part of the premiere in Paris in 2019.
 The movies were voiced by Gérard Depardieu, Willem Dafoe, Isabelle Adjani, Fanny Ardant, Isabelle Huppert, Charlotte Rampling, Hanna Schygulla, Vicky Krieps, Jella Haase, Lars Eidinger, Blixa Bargeld, Denis Lavant, and others.
 The 'mother film' that focused on Dau's life story with the Institute being just one of the storylines yet to be released.

+In August 2025, Khrzhanovsky announced that the main film, DAU, had been in post-production for two and a half years and was expected to be released in 2026, alongside two other features.
+He also confirmed that two TV series were being edited from the footage.

+On 23 July 2026, DAU was announced as part of the competition line-up of the 83rd Venice International Film Festival (2–12 September 2026), selected by artistic director Alberto Barbera.
+Covering the four decades from 1928 to 1968, the film combines material shot between 2008 and 2011 with scenes filmed in 2024, and marks the first release of the project's long-announced 'main film', in which the Institute forms one storyline among several.
+It screens as a world premiere and competes for the Golden Lion before a jury chaired by Maggie Gyllenhaal.

+In total, the material yielded 14 feature films, three TV series, video performances and scientific films.

 The genre of the project is defined by critics as 'sprawling immersive-theater/film/installation', 'totalitarian reality show', 'not just film or theatre but also of site-specific improvisational performances' and also as 'the entire culture of the 1930s-1960s'.

 Apart from movie products, the project has additionally manifested in other formats such as books, conferences and complex installations.